cal-itp/data-infra/docs/publishing/sections/4_notebooks_styling.md

 It's important to make our content as user-friendly as possible.
 Here are a few things to consider.

 - Use a color palette that is color-blind friendly.
-There is no standard palette for now, so use your best judgement.
-There are many resources online such as [this one from the University of California, Santa Barbara](https://www.nceas.ucsb.edu/sites/default/files/2022-06/Colorblind%20Safe%20Color%20Schemes.pdf).
+There is no standard palette, so use your best judgement.
+There are many palettes online such as [these ones from the University of California, Santa Barbara](https://www.nceas.ucsb.edu/sites/default/files/2022-06/Colorblind%20Safe%20Color%20Schemes.pdf) for you to choose from.
-- Add tooltips to your visualizations so users can find more detail.
+- Add tooltips to your visualizations.
 - Add `.interactive()` behind `Altair` charts which allow viewers to zoom in and out.

 ## Headers